-Our Sunday services all center around the Holy Eucharist (also known as Holy Communion), when we bless bread and wine in the name of Christ and share them as a sign of our unity and a source of strength.
-Everyone is welcome to receive Communion at our altar– we believe it is how God feeds us so that we can grow in love.
+Our Sunday services all center around Holy Communion (also called Eucharist), when we bless bread and wine in the name of Christ and share them as a sign of our unity and a source of strength.
+Everyone is welcome to receive Communion at our altar; we believe it is how God feeds us so that we can grow in love.

 What time are services on Sunday morning?

-8:00 a.m. – This is a quiet, contemplative service with prayers, bible readings and a sermon without music.
-A Rite I Holy Communion service conducted in traditional language, it lasts about an hour.
+8:00 a.m. – A quiet, contemplative service with prayers, bible readings and a sermon without music.
+A Rite I Holy Communion service conducted in traditional language, it lasts about 45 minutes.

-10:30 a.m. – This family-friendly gathering brings us fine music, a taste of pageantry and challenging preaching.
+10:30 a.m. – A family-friendly setting brings inspiring liturgy, traditional and contemporary music and challenging preaching.
 This is a Rite II Communion service, where the language is more contemporary.
-The service lasts about an hour and fifteen minutes.
+This service lasts about an hour.

 Where can I park?

 Parking is available in the church lot north of the building.
-Many parishioners also park along Ninth St., which is convenient to the church’s south entry doors.
+You can also park along Ninth St., which is convenient to the church’s south entry doors.

-Is there a Sunday morning program for children?
+Do you offer a Sunday program for children?

-We have Children’s Sunday School beginning at 9:15 a.m. as well as Children’s Chapel that begins immediately after the brief children’s homily at the 10:30 a.m. service.
-In the Children’s Chapel setting, our younger members are able to appreciate the Gospel in an age-appropriate way…and to sing, dance and wiggle.
+SUSPENDED DURING THE SUMMER MONTHS: We have Children’s Church that begins immediately after the Time with Children at the 10:30 a.m. service.
+Here, our younger members are able to appreciate the Gospel in an age-appropriate way…and to sing, dance and wiggle.